arturovictoriar/shell_v2/README.md

-# Simple Shell
+# Shell V2

 ### *hsh* - Holberton SHell, custom shell version created by Holberton students

 #### COMPILATION

+- Type "make" in the console

+> make

-If the shell is not compiled then compile it as follows:
+- If the make is not compiled then compile it as follows:

 > gcc -Wall -Werror -Wextra -pedantic *.c -o hsh